-Dress code violations will be reported to and handled by the Deans of Students and, if necessary, the Head of the Middle and Upper School.
+Dress code violations can be handled by any faculty or staff member, and may be reported to the Head of Upper School.
 Any student not following the dress code will initially be told not to wear that item again, unless it is an egregious violation.
-If there are subsequent dress code violations, students will take all steps necessary to get into dress code as soon as possible, including, but not limited to, changing clothing immediately, calling her/his parent or guardian to have proper clothing brought to school, school service, warnings, and/or suspension for repeated offenses.
+If there are subsequent dress code violations, students will take all steps necessary to get into dress code as soon as possible, including, but not limited to, changing clothing immediately, calling her/his parent or guardian to have proper clothing brought to school, warnings, and/or suspension for repeated offenses.

 Faculty and staff will take all precautions to make sure the dress code is handled discretely and tactfully.
 Any class time missed due to a dress code violation will count as an unexcused absence.
-The Head of the Middle and Upper School will have final judgment as to whether clothing meets the expectations of the school's dress code.
+The Head of Upper School will have final judgment as to whether clothing meets the expectations of the school's dress code.